 - Did profits or sales increase as a result of your work?

 - Did you generate repeat business by your efforts?

 - Did you increase productivity?

-- What challenges did you face that you successfully resolved and how did you resolve them?
+- What challenges did you face that you successfully resolved?
+How did you resolve them?